-The Council holds this land for the primary purpose of providing connected open space areas with limited facilities for community use and providing spaces that may be utilised from time to time for complementary business purposes.
+The Council holds the land for the primary purpose of providing connected open space areas with limited facilities for community use.
 The Council also holds this land for secondary purposes associated with addressing environmental, urban design, heritage and stormwater management needs (in no particular order of precedence).